 Mount Fernie Provincial Park is a beautiful forested area just outside of Fernie with camping, trails for walking, hiking and mountain biking and Lizard Creek.

-IMPORTANT COVID-19 Update: BC Parks is a system of parks and camping areas managed by the provincial government, as such preferential access to camping this summer at all BC Parks will be given to BC-residents.
-Some first-come first-served sites may be available to out-of-province residents.
+IMPORTANT 2021 COVID-19 Update: BC Parks is a system of Provincial Parks managed by the provincial government.
+For 2021 season, non BC residents will be able to make reservations starting July 8th for the remainder of the season while BC Residents will have access to book reservations starting early March.
+BC Parks campgrounds have limited first-come first-served sites all season that will be available to both BC and out-of-province residents.
 Day-use of parks are open to everyone whether from BC or other provinces.

 Mt Fernie Provincial Park is a popular recreation and camping/RV destination just outside of Fernie.
 The 259-hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.

 Situated in the southern portion of the Kootenay Range, this 259-hectare park is shadowed by the 2,133m high Mount Fernie and protects the drainage area of Lizard Creek.
 Lizard Creek flows through the park before forming a beautiful waterfall and emptying into the Elk River.
 Black bear, deer, and elk are commonly seen in these parts, please be wildsafe in the woods.